andrew-weisman/clam_analysis/README.md

 bash create_manifest.sh
 ```

-Since the hysterectomy images have the same names as previous images, we want to append "-hysterectomy" to these file names:
+Since the hysterectomy images have the same names as previous images, we want to append "-hysterectomy" to these file names (only in the manifest, not in the actual files):

 ```bash
 bash rename_duplicate_named_files.sh